 Plantar fasciitis is a condition that, in most cases, improves within a couple of months using home treatments only, such as stretching, resting, and icing.
 In severe cases, or when the condition is left untreated for a longer period of time, more invasive treatment options might be necessary.

 Recovery time will depend on the treatment that is used.
-Patients who have to undergo surgery might need longer to recover, as those who are treated with physical therapy only.
+Patients who undergo surgery might need longer to recover than those treated plantar fasciitis with physical therapy only.

 Some causes of heel spurs include being obese or overweight, wearing poorly-fitted shoes or shoes that are worn out, suffering from arthritis, or walking with an unnatural or incorrect gait.

 Those who suffer from plantar fasciitis are at an increased risk of developing heel spurs.
-Heel spurs don’t heal without surgery, but in most cases, they don’t cause any pain, so that surgery is not needed at all.
-When heel spurs do cause symptoms, they can be treated with the same home treatments that are used in plantar fasciitis, such as pain medications, resting, icing, and wearing shoe inserts for additional support or cushioning.
+Heel spurs don’t heal without surgery, but in most cases, they don’t cause any pain, so surgery is unnecessary.
+When heel spurs cause symptoms, they can be treated with the same home treatments used in plantar fasciitis, such as pain medications, resting, icing, and wearing shoe inserts for additional support or cushioning.

-Plantar fasciitis is a condition that can affect children as well, if they wear old or unsupportive shoes, or if they overuse the ligament.
-As the condition can get worse over time, it is very important that as soon as you experience symptoms, you visit a doctor and get the proper diagnosis and treatment.
+Plantar fasciitis is a condition that can affect children if they wear old or unsupportive shoes or overuse the ligament.
+As the condition can worsen over time, it is very important that as soon as you experience symptoms, you visit a doctor in NYC and get the proper diagnosis and treatment.

-What we eat makes a big difference, especially if we suffer from a certain condition and are in the healing process.
-While more research is necessary on what helps with plantar fasciitis, there are certain supplements that are known to help with tissue healing and repair.
+What we eat makes a big difference, especially if we suffer from certain conditions and are healing.
+While more research is necessary on what helps with plantar fasciitis, certain supplements help with tissue healing and repair.

 These supplements include glucosamine, bromelain, zinc, vitamin C, and fish oil.
 It is better to take in all these nutrients through a balanced diet rather than from taking supplements.